HAWGT/TRR-Enhancer/README.md

 # TRR-Enhancer
 Any Outfit Any Level &amp; More

-Big thanks to dec1337 for the cheat table
+Big thanks to dec1337 for the cheat table!